ibm-cloud-docs/account/iam-policies-overview.md

 If you want to enable a user full administrator access to complete the [account management tasks](/docs/account?topic=account-account-services#account-services), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all account resources, you must assign a user the following access:
 * A policy for **All Identity and Access enabled services** within the account with the administrator and manager roles assigned.
 * A policy with the administrator role assigned on **All Account Management services**.

+### Groups of services
+{: #service-groupings}

+You can assign access to a group of services so that you need only a single policy to assign access to multiple services.
+This way, you decrease the number of policies in your account and reduce the time and effort to manage access.

+* **All Identity and Access enabled services**: All catalog services that use IAM for access management.
+* **All Account Management services**: Platform services, such as billing and usage, license and entitlements, enterprises, and more.
+For more information, see [Assigning access to account management services](https://cloud.ibm.com/docs/account?topic=account-account-services&interface=ui#account-management-actions-roles).
+   * **All IAM Account Management services**: A subset of account management services that includes the IAM platform services IAM Identity, IAM Access Management, IAM Users, IAM Groups, and future IAM services.

 ## Assigning {{site.data.keyword.cloud_notm}} access policies
 {: #policy-details}